yarafe/Test/Sentinel/faz-fluentbit-microsoft-sentinel.md

    - Data Collection Rule (DCR): specifies how data should be collected, transformed, and sent to a destination, such as Log Analytics workspaces or storage.
 It defines the data sources, destinations, and any processing rules applied to the incoming data.
     Log Analytics Workspace

-Once Fluent Bit recieved logs from FortiAnalyzer using syslog daemon, It will forward logs to dce via https request.
-After that the icoming data can be transformed according to DCR configurations.
+Once Fluent Bit receives logs from FortiAnalyzer via the syslog daemon, it forwards the logs to the Data Collection Endpoint (DCE) using HTTPS requests.
+The incoming data is then processed and transformed based on the configurations defined in the Data Collection Rule (DCR) before being ingested into the destination, such as a Log Analytics Workspace.

 For further details about log ingesion API, visit the following [link](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/logs-ingestion-api-overview).